How to Unblock a Shower Drain Without Chemicals

 - A cloth or rag

-Take off the shower drain cover If you can, and then use an e-brush or small toothbrush to scrub dirt or hair from the edges of the drain.
-Make sure you wear rubber gloves when you need to.
+Clean the shower drain If you can, and then use a small brush or toothbrush to get rid of the hairs or any other obstruction from the drain’s edges.
+Be sure to wear rubber gloves if necessary.

-Put one cup baking soda in the sink, followed by one cups of vinegar.
-Cover your drain immediately with a clean cloth or a towel to ensure that the reaction doesn’t explode beyond control!
+Put one cup baking soda in the sink followed by a cup white vinegar.
+It is best to protect with a rag or cloth.
+Cover the drain immediately using a cloth or a rag to ensure that the reaction doesn’t explode into chaos!

 Step 4: Wait

-It should take about 30 minutes while the mixture does its work.
+Take about 30 minutes while the mixture performs its magic.
 There should be a sound of fizzing and bubbling, which means it’s working!

-Clean the cover thoroughly and flush the water with boiling.
-This should help clear any remaining debris and get your water flowing smoothly again.
+Clean the cover thoroughly and flush with boiling water.
+This will help remove any remaining debris and allow your water to flow freely.

 Method 2: Wire Hanger